Does the US Have a Mental Illness and Substance Use Crisis?

 Addressing Mental Illness and Substance Use Disorders

-The funding fuels fuel each of the strategic priorities of the Substance Abuse and Mental Health Services Administration (SAMHSA): preventing substance use and overdose, enhancing access to suicide prevention and mental health services, promoting resilience and emotional health for children, youth, and families, integrating behavioral and physical health care, and strengthening the behavioral health workforce.
+Substance Abuse and Mental Health Services Administration (SAMHSA) is committed to preventing substance use and overdose, enhancing access to suicide prevention and mental health services, promoting resilience and emotional health for children, youth, and families, integrating behavioral and physical health care, and strengthening the behavioral health workforce.

 States and communities are also fighting back against mental illness and substance use disorders.
-California is increasing access to mental health care by bringing behavioral healthcare to Medi-Cal, which serves one-third of all Californians.
-California has also introduced a number of 24/7 mental health resources, including the 988 crisis line and the CAlHOPE online platform to address stress and anxiety.
+California is expanding access to mental health care by integrating behavioral healthcare into Medi-Cal, which serves one-third of all Californians.
+California has also introduced a number of 24/7 mental health resources, including the 988 crisis line and the CALHOPE online platform to address stress and anxiety.

 Families and individuals can also make a difference in the fight against mental illness and substance abuse disorders.
 Understanding that underlying factors such as stress and trauma can cause both mental health issues and substance use disorders is critical.
 A family member who is experiencing stress, trauma, or mental health issues may experience brain changes that make it harder to resist self-medicating with drugs or alcohol.